d-oliveros/ngSmoothScroll/README.md

 ### Installation

-Include the .js file in your page then enable usage of the directive by including the "smoothScroll" module as a dependency
+Include the .js file in your page then enable usage of the directive by including the `smoothScroll` module as a dependency